St. Paul A.M.E. Church (Raleigh, North Carolina): History

 Not only men were active in the church.
 Women quickly organized or continued their own groups, mobilizing around issues of women and children's welfare, health and education.
 The black community strongly supported education of its children, and the church linked it to the moral welfare and future of the community.

 In 1884 the cornerstone of the new church was laid.
 Due to financial strains of its members, construction of the new St. Paul's Church took 25 years to complete.
 Many Southerners struggled in the essentially rural economy in the quarter century following the American Civil War.
 Because of earning lower wages in a segregated society, members of the congregation chose to live on bread and molasses to raise enough money to complete the church.

 In May 1901, the building was completed.
 The congregation marked the sanctuary's completion with a joyous two-week revival.
 Governor Charles B. Aycock delivered a speech when the church finally opened and The News & Observer described St. Paul's new building as "one of the handsomest colored churches in the South."
 Although the majority of the church had been built, construction on the spire did not take place for another eight years.
 In 1909 an accidental fire consumed most of the building, leaving only the brick walls.
 Donations from the white community as well as black resulted in reconstruction of the church, including addition of the long-planned spire.

+In 1909, the building was renovated by Black architect Gaston Alonzo Edwards.

 During the Civil Rights Movement, the black community held meetings and rallies at St. Paul's, as it continued as a center of community organizing.
 Members had long been active in working for voter registration in the black community; with its level of educated residents, Raleigh had a higher percentage of black population registered before the later stages of the Civil Rights Movement than did more rural areas.
 During the 1960s and after success of the Voting Rights Act, the community mobilized to increase voter registration and encourage turnout at elections.

 A variety of national speakers were guests at the church.
 For instance, in 1988 Jesse Jackson delivered a "Rainbow Coalition" speech at the church.

+St. Paul currently has Rev. Dr. Larry McDonald as their pastor and the church has a population of around 900 members.
+St. Paul A.M.E.
+Church has become an historic place in downtown of Raleigh, North Carolina.